 - Scholarships such as the Ellen M. Pennell, Clara Nasholm, and the A&AA Scholarship Fund are generally announced in early spring term.
 Open to undergraduate majors and MCRP, MNM, and MPA students.

 - UO Graduate School Funding Resources

-- University Aid Diversity Excellence Scholarship.
 The University of Oregon Diversity Excellence Scholarship recognizes the academic achievement and potential of students who, through sharing their varied cultural perspectives, will enhance the education of all students and the excellence of the university.
 The Diversity Excellence Scholarship (DES) is a tuition-remission scholarship with awards ranging from partial to full tuition and fee waivers.
 The UO Diversity Excellence Scholarship Selection Committee determines the amount and duration of each award.
 Recipients must meet specific scholarship-renewal requirements to retain their scholarships.
-For further information on this award please click here.
+Open to incoming students, undergraduates, and graduate students.

 (IBHS) and the Association of Collegiate Schools of Planning (ACSP) make a $500 award to a student in

 recognition of scholarship in land use planning and natural hazards.
 The winner is chosen from among the